British picture framemakers, 1600-1950 - T

 William Thomas made frames for Sir Francis Grant and, it would seem, Sir George Hayter, both royal warrant holders.
 Hayter would have come across Thomas in the course of his work for Queen Victoria but whether Thomas worked for him personally remains to be established.
 Hayter records seeing Thomas about framing the Queen’s portrait (Guildhall Art Gallery) on 26 January 1838 (Diary, typescript, National Portrait Gallery Library).
 Portraits by Hayter with Thomas’s label include Baron Hatherton, 1834, and Thomas Waghorn, by 1847(both National Portrait Gallery, the former repr.
 Simon 1996 p.169).
 Thomas’s frame for the portrait of Hatherton employs butterfly keys to join the corners, an unusual method at the period, also found on his frame for Francis Grant’s J.G.
 Lockhart (Scottish National Portrait Gallery).
 Other works by Grant framed by William Thomas in various styles include 1st Earl Russell, 1853, and 3rd Earl of Lucan, 1855 (both National Portrait Gallery, the latter repr.
 Simon 1996 p.104), John Naylor, 1857 (Walker Art Gallery, Liverpool) and, by Robert Thomas, 6th Duke of Richmond (Goodwood House, information from James Peill, April 2013).

-Thomas's work for other clients is not well documented.
+William Thomas's work for other clients is not well documented.
 ‘W. Thomas’ supplied picture frames to the 3rd Earl of Egremont, 1823-4 (West Sussex Record Office, PHA/10610).
+For Chatsworth he was paid £25.8s.6d for a frame for Edwin Landseer’s Scene in the Olden Time at Bolton Abbey in 1834 (Devonshire Archives, Chatsworth C/165/C, Chatsworth Household Expences 1834, information from Charles Noble).
 From his label, William Thomas supplied the frame for Andrew Morton’s Lord Brougham, c.1836?
 (Scottish National Portrait Gallery, information from Keith Morrison).
-Robert Thomas supplied picture frames to the Duke of Portland in 1878 (Nottingham University Library, Pw K/4531, Portland collection).
+Much later in 1878 Robert Thomas supplied picture frames to the Duke of Portland (Nottingham University Library, Pw K/4531, Portland collection).

 Sources: Charles Noble, 'Fashion in the gallery: The Picture Gallery's changing hang', Apollo, vol.138, 1993, pp.170-5, fig.2.
 For abbreviations, see Resources and bibliography.